chinacat36/liftoff-assignments/P2-Project_Outline/README.md

 ### Overview
 I will be creating a website for a fitness nutritionist.
 Without a website, her clients contact her constantly for meal plans and recipes that she provides for them.
+This becomes redundant and is not "DRY" as we would say!
 With a website, her clients will be able to have all of her recipes in one place, create their weekly menus, and track their progress.
 New clients